paulscherrerinstitute/sf_databuffer_writer/README.md

 Just duplicate the /etc/systemd/system/broker_writer1.service multiple times.
 The communication between broker and writer is push-pull (round robin), so multiple writers can be used for load balancing.

+**NOTE**: You set the user_id under which the writer is running in the /home/writer/start_broker_writer.sh (you need to restart the service for the changes to take effect).
+The user_id is the second parameter (-1 by default).
+Please note that this is really the user_id and not the username.

 <a id="build"></a>
 ## Build